Project Showcase: Bar Chido

 Brand support plays a significant role in the effectiveness of a restaurant brand in connecting with customers.
 A successful restaurant brand reaches customers at every available touchpoint, communicating brand differentiators and personality.

-For Bar Chido, we created a take out bag design, custom coaster design, and restaurant staff attire.
+For Bar Chido, we created a variety of Restaurant Materials, including take-out bags, custom coasters, and restaurant staff attire.

 The takeout bag design shows the logo and icon in a stylized treatment at the base of the bag.
 The bag itself is a large paper bag with handles, an elevated take on a typical plastic to-go bag.